oliviaellis65/docs/docs/source/modules.rst

 .. note::

-   By default, qc parameters are left null, which **causes the pipeline to fail after the Prep/QC module is completed**.
+   By default, qc parameters are left null, which **causes the pipeline to fail after the QC module is completed**.
 It sounds scary, but this is the desired behavior!
    Failing after QC allows the user to inspect quality metrics and determine appropriate thresholds at runtime.
 Once parameters are specified, the pipeline continues where it left off with cached temporary objects.

-The quality metrics used to filter cells include nFeature and nCount minima and maxima, as well as maximum values for mitochondrial and ribosomal percentage.
+Quality metrics for filtering cells include nFeature and nCount minima and maxima, as well as maximum values for mitochondrial and ribosomal percentage.

 Integration may be performed using either Harmony or ScVI.
 The default method is Harmony.